tuggeluk/DeepWatershedDetection/README.md

 ```/DeepWatershedDetection/data/your_data_set``` for some other dataset you might want to use.

+NB: ipad version still doesn't work well (as in, getting decent results on it).

 All three DeepScores dataset have the same structure.
 We will explain the structure of DeepScores_2017, but you can generalize for the other datasets.
 The directory has the following structure:

 ```annotations_cache``` - create it using mkdir ```/DeepWatershedDetection/data/DeepScores_2017/annotations_cache```.